Research: 19 petabytes of data exposed across 29,000+ unprotected databases

 But just how many unsecured databases are still out there?
 That’s what we at CyberNews wanted to find out.

-- The best VPNs in 2021 will help in securing your online presence
+- The best VPN services will help in securing your online presence

 - Build your business website with one of the top website builders in no time, even if you're a beginner